 Blackhead Treatment for Chinese Crested Dogs

 There are several things you can do to help remove and prevent blackheads from forming.
-As stated in the introduction, over-washing is not part of the solution but is part of the problem.
+The introduction states that over-washing is not part of the solution but is part of the problem.

 One bath per week is fine for your Chinese Crested Dog.
 Any more than that, you run the risk of removing the natural oils from its skin, drying the skin out.
 Dry skin devoid of its oils is a condition ample for blackhead development.

-If over-bathing is not the issue, exfoliation, and moisturisation with the right products, will remove blackheads and help to prevent more from appearing.
+If over-bathing is not the issue, exfoliation, and moisturization with the right products, will remove blackheads and help to prevent more from appearing.

 Exfoliation is important because it removes dead skin cells that could wind up being responsible for clogging pores.